How the Air India plane came crashing to earth

 Crash landing

-In a video shared on social media by a person just under 200 meters (655 feet) from the airport perimeter, the plane is seen struggling to stay aloft.
+In a video shared on social media by a person just under 200 meters (655 feet) from the airport perimeter, the plane was seen struggling to stay aloft.

-As the plane gets closer to the ground, its tail begins to sag more deeply beneath its nose.
+As the plane got closer to the ground, its tail began to sag more deeply beneath its nose.

-The aircraft gets farther and farther from the person filming, before it disappears below apartment buildings.
+The aircraft got farther and farther from the person filming, before it disappeared below apartment buildings.

-A huge red fireball then shoots into the sky.
-Other videos, shot from different locations in the city show massive plumes of black smoke.
+A huge red fireball then shot into the sky.
+Other videos, shot from different locations in the city showed massive plumes of black smoke.

 The wreckage